alinestamb/Human-Centred_Reflections/README.md

 Reflections for Human-Centred Complex Systems AUT 2021

 # Week 1
 This was the first week of the lectures, and it was clear from the get-go that I was going to learn a lot about types of interactions and, whilst I had a brief idea of systems from conversations that I had with teachers in the software topic, I knew there was a more complex idea at hand.
 I remember, at the start of our software topic, our teacher was briefly talking about how things are interconnected and how everything when you look from the most miniscule things to the more of grand things, everything is part of a system, which is the part of a larger system, which... it goes on and on.
 And that was pretty much the bounds of system interactions that I had previously thought about.
 Hence, from the beginning of the lesson, talking about complex and complicated systems broadened my mind about at least the different types of systems.
-And so, throguh this, I took a  simplified approach to understand what complex system are, are thgouh explanations in the lecture, i ending up creating:
+And so, through this, I took a  simplified approach to understand what complex system are, and with explanations in the lecture, I ending up creating:

 ![wk1](https://user-images.githubusercontent.com/80301435/118756559-86c7e680-b8ae-11eb-9021-aca6c52903a8.png)